ConTEXTual Net: A Multimodal Vision-Language Model for Segmentation of Pneumothorax: Methods

-ConTEXTual Net uses a cross-attention module to inject the semantically rich embeddings from the language model into the vision-based segmentation model.
+ConTEXTual Net uses a cross-attention module to inject the embeddings from the language model into the vision-based segmentation model.
 The text embeddings are injected into the decoding side of a U-Net.
-Conceptually, these text embeddings contain semantic information about the presence and location of the disease and can be used to guide the U-Net segmentation model.
-The model performs cross-attention between the text embeddings and the decoded feature maps at a pixel level which produces a pixel-wise attention map as seen in Fig.~\ref{attentionMaps}.
+Conceptually, the text embeddings contain semantic information about the presence and location of the disease and can be used to guide the U-Net segmentation model.
+The cross-attention between the text embeddings and the decoded feature maps produces a pixel-wise attention map.
 This pixel-wise attention map then gets fed into a \emph{Tanh} activation function to normalize values between $-1$ and $1$.
-The normalized pixel-wise attention map is then multiplied element-wise with the query feature map.
+The normalized pixel-wise attention map is then multiplied pixel-wise with the query feature map.
 The pixel-wise attention map, $\mathbf{A}$, is obtained by